raistmaj/xml2json/README.md

 The main binary is kinda fragile and will abort under some scenarios.

-The resulting json parser MUST be pretty solid and avoid
+The resulting json parser MUST be pretty solid and avoid things like segmentation faults.
+I'm continuously working to improve the quality and readability of the generated code, so please, any suggestion/pull request is always welcome.

 LICENSE
 ----

-See LICENSE.txt for a copy of the license
+See LICENSE.txt for a copy of the license, but well 2 terms standard BSD so you have to read it if you don't want.